laiyonghao/redmine-auth/README.md

 redmine-auth -g WSGI-FILE-PATH
 ```

-`redmine-auth` will ask you some questions, and write the answers to `WSGI-FILE-PATH`.
+`redmine-auth` will ask you some questions, then write the answers to `WSGI-FILE-PATH`.

-Edit your apache2 site config file, such as `/etc/apache2/sites-enabled/svn.conf`, add AuthBasicProvider to it, it will be looks like below:
+Edit your apache2 site config file, such as `/etc/apache2/sites-enabled/svn.conf`, add AuthBasicProvider to it, make it looks like below:

 ```
 <VirtualHost *:1081>